Neymar shines as Barca down Real 2-1 in 'Clasico'

 As they belted out the team's anthem before kickoff, the Barca fans transformed the giant arena into a huge mosaic in the club colours with a message of support - Forca Tito! - for their ailing former coach Tito Vilanova who is battling cancer.

-The Real players were furious with referee Alberto Undiano Mallenco shortly before the break when he waved away their appeals for a penalty after the ball appeared to brush Adriano's arm in the area.
+The Real players were furious with the referee shortly before the break when he waved away their appeals for a penalty after the ball appeared to brush Adriano's arm in the area.

 Real looked more dangerous in the second half and Ronaldo drew a fine save from Victor Valdes with a fierce strike in the 58th minute before they had another penalty appeal rejected when there was contact between the Portuguese winger and Javier Mascherano in the Barca area.